Last updated

 Key features

-• Lead and deal management: Centralized tools to manage leads and customer data, interactions, and sales pipelines, helping teams act quickly on opportunities.
+• Lead and deal management: Centralized tools to manage leads and customer data, though lacking some automation features that mid-sized teams require.

 Pros